“Just open one,” Amy softly said.

 This may seem cold to some, but I didn’t feel connected to John through his t-shirts.
 His memory lived on in photos and stories, but not in his socks.

 The process wasn’t without pain, as I did some of my most intense sobbing with a myriad of memories not only of my life with John but also with my children who were now all adults.
-Every item became a metaphor of hold on to it, give it away, or trash it!
+Each item held the symbolism of; hold on to it, give it away, or trash it!

 I did all of the trash purging myself, including my first trip to the county dump.
 It made me stronger both physically and mentally.

-The process of tidying up was indeed life changing and eventually became the greatest task I could have assigned myself as I uncovered hidden treasures and faced boldly the intense pain.
-The whole project took me about 5 months and it was invaluable when I moved to San Francisco shortly after.
-I am convinced that it sped up the healing, boosted my self-esteem, and created greater independence.
+The process of tidying up was indeed life changing and eventually became the greatest task I could have assigned myself.
+The whole project took about 5 months and it was invaluable when I moved to San Francisco shortly after.
+Tidying up opens the window for energy to flow with ease and taking inventory of your belongings allows you to let go of the memories and tokens that no longer serve you.